-- (1) Unless otherwise authorized by the municipality, no person may sell or supply electricity, supplied to his or her premises under an agreement with the municipality, to any other person or persons for use on any other premises, or permit or allow such resale or supply to take place.
-If electricity is resold for use upon the same premises, the electricity resold shall be measured by a sub meter of a type which has been approved by South African Bureau of Standards and supplied, installed and programmed in accordance with the standards of the municipality. - (2) The tariff at which and the conditions of sale under which electricity is thus resold shall not be less favourable to the purchaser than those that would have been payable and applicable had the purchaser been supplied directly with electricity by the municipality.
-Every reseller shall furnish the purchaser with monthly accounts that are at least as detailed as the relevant billing information details provided by the municipality to its electricity consumers.
+(1) Unless authorised by the municipality, no person may sell or supply electricity supplied to his or her premises to any other person or persons for use on any other premises, or permit or allow such resale or supply to take place.
+If electricity is resold for use upon the same premises, the electricity resold shall be measured by a submeter of a type which has been approved by South African National Standards and supplied, installed and programmed in accordance with the standards of the municipality.

+- (2) The tariff at which and the conditions of sale under which electricity is thus resold may not be less favorable to the purchaser than those that would have been payable and applicable had the purchaser been supplied directly with electricity by the municipality. - (3) Every reseller must furnish the purchaser with monthly accounts that are at least as detailed as the relevant billing information details provided by the municipality to its electricity consumers.